Drum notation symbols

 Floor Tom

-Floor tom in the bottom space.
+Floor tom in the second space from the bottom.

 Bottom space